martineizayaga/ansible/README.md

 ## Real Usage

-Install ansible on your new computer (TODO: provide a bash script that can be copied for doing this).
+Install ansible on your new computer (**TODO**: provide a bash script that can be copied for doing this).
 Then run this playbook:
 ```console
 you@host$ ansible-pull -U https://github.com/ncko/ansible
 ```

+## Todo
+- provide a bash script that can be copied and created in a new environment to install ansible and run this playbook